omidarmat/onLearn/react.md

 The `useEffect` does not return anything, so we don't store its result in any variable, but instead, we pass in a function, and this function is called the 'effect', containing the code that we want to run as a side effect.

-The `useEffect` hook accepts as the first argument, a function which holds the code that we want it to run as the side effect, and as the second argument, the **dependancy array**.
+The `useEffect` hook accepts as the first argument, a function which holds the code that we want it to run as the side effect, and as the second argument, the dependancy array.
 For now we just pass in an empty array, which means that this effect will only run on the mount phase.

 Now if you check your Network tab of your browser, you will see that the problem with your infinite loop is now gone.
 This is the very bare bones way of data fetching in simple React app, at least if we want to fetch our data as soon as the app loads.
-In a larger, more real-world app, we may use some **external library** for data fectching.
+In a larger, more real-world app, we may use some external library for data fectching.

 > When we say that we 'register' a side effect, we mean that we want a specific code not to run as the component renders, but after it has been painted on the screen.
 This is what `useEffect` does.